 - Merchants selling refurbished or used products.
 Amazon has a huge market for these products, as they attract shoppers whose main concern is price and don’t mind waiting on shipping.
 It is worth noting, however, that used products cannot win the regular Buy Box spot – only the Used Buy Box, which drives fewer sales.

-That said, the benefit of owning your store’s URL and full branded website cannot be overstated; this gives an extra level of credibility and authority, and visitors are more likely to remember you versus someone else.
+That said, the benefit of owning your store’s URL and fully branded website cannot be overstated; this gives an extra level of credibility and authority, and visitors are more likely to remember you versus someone else.
 Many merchants who achieve popularity on Amazon still find it essential to have control over their own e-commerce website and branding.
 This allows them to achieve a fully independent store presence and market to large audiences outside of Amazon through other marketing channels.

 5. Why should I associate one of my products with an Amazon product that’s already listed?